redis/docs/content/operate/kubernetes/release-notes/7-4-6-releases/7-4-6-tbd-dec24.md

 - docs
 - operate
 - kubernetes
-description: This is a maintenance release with a fix for the Kubernetes product.
+description: This is a maintenance release to support Redis Enterprise Software version 7.4.6-102 and contains a suggested fix needed to upgrade to newer versions.
 hideListLinks: true
 linkTitle: 7.4.6-tbd (Dec 2024)
 title: Redis Enterprise for Kubernetes 7.4.6-tbd (Dec 2024) release notes